julplee/medium-articles/talentsoft-engineering/quality-assurance-on-large-scale-projects.md

-# Quality Assurance on large-scaled projects
+# Quality Assurance on large-scale projects

+*This article was written in 2017 to describe how we work at Talentsoft on large-scale projects.
+I made a major update of this article in 2020 to bring precisions with knowledge I got at Synthesio in the meantime: I'm now better at knowing what really works on a large-scale R&D.*

 During the last 5 years, my company grew from a 50 people company to more than 500 teammates today.